 By using the triangle instead of the text version, we can easily allow for conclusions that are logically invalid.
 Pictures can free us from the discipline of logic.
 A common, but false, interpretation of sustainability is that it is about finding an equilibrium between social, economic and ecological goals.
-The triangle suggest that we can trade a bit more economy against a bit less ecology.
+The triangle suggests that we can trade a bit more economy against a bit less ecology.
 That is wrong: keeping well-functioning ecosystems is a condition for generating economic and social values.
 By drawing a triangle, we are visually suggesting that the three elements are equal, but logically they aren’t.

 The Verb – an endangered species